tensorflow/datasets/docs/api_docs/python/tfds/testing/DatasetBuilderTestCase.md

 )
 ```

-Fail if the two objects are unequal as determined by their
+Fail if the two objects are unequal as determined by theirdifference rounded to
-difference rounded to the given number of decimal places
-(default 7) and comparing to zero, or by comparing that the
+the given number of decimal places (default 7) and comparing to zero, or by
-difference between the two objects is more than the given
+comparing that the difference between the two objects is more than the given
 delta.

 Note that decimal places (from zero) are usually not the same